[Paper] Distributed Security: From Isolated Properties to Synergistic Trust

 Methodology

-1. Taxonomy construction – the author surveys seminal works across distributed systems, cryptography, and privacy to distill the five core properties.
+1. Taxonomy construction – Survey seminal works across distributed systems, cryptography, and privacy to distill the five core properties.

-2. Chronological mapping – each property’s evolution is plotted against major system milestones (e.g., Paxos → Raft → Tendermint → Algorand).
+2. Chronological mapping – Plot each property’s evolution against major system milestones (e.g., Paxos → Raft → Tendermint → Algorand).

-3. Cross‑property analysis – using thought experiments and case studies, the paper illustrates how pairing properties changes threat models and system capabilities.
+3. Cross‑property analysis – Use thought experiments and case studies to illustrate how pairing properties changes threat models and system capabilities.

-4. Gap identification – the author synthesizes the analysis into a set of open research questions, emphasizing both technical (e.g., protocol overhead) and socio‑technical (e.g., human trust) dimensions.
+4. Gap identification – Synthesize the analysis into a set of open research questions, emphasizing both technical (e.g., protocol overhead) and socio‑technical (e.g., human trust) dimensions.

 No new algorithms or empirical benchmarks are presented; the contribution is a conceptual synthesis that reframes how researchers and engineers should think about distributed security.